Jurgen Klopp is close to unleashing Liverpool plan that’s been six months in making

 Not for the first time this season, Jurgen Klopp heads back to the drawing board as he searches for Liverpool solutions.

-The Reds boss is all too aware that his side are running out of time if they're to finish in the Premier League top four this season.
+The Reds boss is all too aware that his side are running out of time if they're to finish in the Premier League top four.

 Advertisement